-Our Santa Maria Style Tri Tip Rub Recipes are a collection of our best and favorite mouthwatering versions of Tri Tip.
-Jake's Famous brand Santa Maria Dry Rub and our Tri Tip Steak and Rib Rub for sale are both superior blends of herbs and spices that improve upon the old standard Santa Maria Style Tri-Tip Dry Rub.
-For an additional collection of recipes click to see our eBook 12 Days of Tri Tip.
+Our Santa Maria Style Tri-Tip Rub Recipes are a next level homemade recipes collection of our best and favorite mouthwatering versions of Grilled Tri-Tip.
+Jake's Famous brand Santa Maria Dry Rub and our Tri-Tip Steak and Rib Rub are both superior blends of herbs and spices that improve upon the old standard Santa Maria Style Tri-Tip Rub Recipes.
+For an additional collection of recipes click to see our eBook 12 Days of Tri-Tip.

-For cooking if I can't use a grill then I use a cast iron pan on high heat.
+For cooking steaks if I can't use a grill then I use a cast iron pan on high heat.
 I season the pan with a little butter first then add one (1) steak at a time.
-Before cooking I cut off a small portion of the roast and cook that alongside the larger roast.
+Before cooking I cut off a small portion of the steak or roast and cook that alongside the larger segment.
 This allows me to check the cooking status of the tri-tip without cutting into the larger roast releasing the juices.
-I sear the tri-tip about 8 minutes per side depending on the thickness of the steaks.
-Once seared I grill the roasts for about 2-1/2 hours then I rest the tri-tip for about 30 minutes.
+I sear the tri-tip about 6-8 minutes per side depending on the thickness of the steaks.
+Once seared I grill the roasts for about 2-1/2 hours indirectly away from the main heat then I rest the tri-tip for about 30 minutes.
 I take BBQ Sauce or our special recipe Bourbon Glaze warm that and hold for serving with the tri-tip roast.
 That warmed sauce becomes more of a condiment at this point and my guests are afforded the opportunity to lather on as much sauce as they prefer during their eating process.

 Listen and see Jake discuss our Pure Santa Maria BBQ Rub for sale